-Complete Ongoing as Necessary/Required Implemented and Ongoing Fully Implemented but not meeting goals Not fully implementd 9 Statu 5 identified parties. х WP has worked closely Concern (ACEC) for many х of groundwater 87. x t procedure.
-The audit t entered a les which reaffirmed s did not account for methods beginning with plied to the Bishop Cone. x ot under development at х is in Inyo and Mono ed the availability of the ADWP's operations, to and Mono Counties, to A total of nine overnmental ses to comments and х it was performed .
-This audit concluded source, Haiwee Reservoir filed to close Haiwee closed to the public in x arge.
-Ecosystem Sciences х nittee to date for selective rigation requirements ts. x
+Complete ž Fully implemented but not meeting goals Not fully implementd 2 Statu 5 identified parties. х WP has worked closely I Concern (ACEC) for many х of groundwater 87. х t procedure.
+The audit t entered a les which reaffirmed ts did not account for methods beginning with plied to the Bishop Cone. х not under development at х ls in Inyo and Mono ed the availability of the ADWP's operations, to and Mono Counties, 5.
+A total of nine overnmental n completed responses to ril 2017. x it was performed This audit concluded source, Haiwee Reservoir filed to close Haiwee closed to the public in x arge.
+Ecosystem Sciences x nittee to date for selective tigation requirements ts. x